-FORWARDING AND COMMISSION MER-CHANT,
+FORWARDING AND COMMISSION MER-

+CHANT.
+CHESNET STREET WHARF, HARRISDERS,

-CHESNUT STREET WHARF, HARRISBURG, IS prepared to receive Goods and Produce at the ew watchouse, which his arrangements will cuable him to forward with despatch to Philadelphia, Pittsburg, Williamsport, Wilkesbarre, Columbia, Lancaster, or any other point on the Pennsylvania and Union Canals, and the Pennsylvania and Harrisburg and Lancaster rail roads.
+IS prepared to receive Goods and Produce at the cw warchouse, which his arrangements will enade him to forward with despatch to Philadelphia.
+Pittsburg, Williamsport, Wilkesbarre, Columbia, Lancaster, or any other point on the Pennsylvania and Union Canals, and the Pennsylvania and Harisburg and Lancaster rail roads.

-Goods from Philadelphia for Harristurg, Carlisle, hambersburg, &c. &c., forwarded with care and expedition.
-COAL, PLASTER, SALT and FISH, constantly for
+Goods from Philadelphia for Harrisburg, Carlisle hambersburg, &c. &c., forwarded with care and expedition.
+COAL, PLASTER, SALT and FISH, constantly for sale.
 Sept.
+9.

-9. Removal.
+Removal.

 BOOK-BINDERY.
-THE undersigned have the gratification of informing the public, that notwithstanding they were so unfortunate as to have their bindery burnt down, in March last, they have opened a very extensive one, in Locust street, in the new building directly opposite Gieim's Hotel, and are prepared to execute all work in their line with despatch, and in a su-perior style.
-Their RULING APPARATUS and other Machinery are new, and of the first order and latest improvements; and they feel a confipence in their facilities for giving perfect satisfacon to all who may favor them with their orders,

-Banks, County offices, Merchants, Mechanics and others, can be supplied with BLANK BOOKS of every description, which for neatness and durability, will be equal to any made by the United HICKOK & CANTINE.
+THE undersigned have the gratification of inorming the public, that notwithstanding they were o unfortunate as to have their bindery burnt down. in March last, they have opened a very extensive one, in Locust street, in the new building directly opposite Gieim's Hotel, and are prepared to execute | count. all work in their line with despatch, and in a su-perior style.
+Their RULING APPARATUS and other Machinery are new, and of the first order and latest improvements; and they feel a confipence in their facilities for giving perfect satisfacion to all who may favor them with their orders, Banks, County offices, Meschants, Mechanics and others, can be supplied with BLANK BOOKS of every description, which for nestness and durability, will be equal to any made by the United HICKOK & CANTINE.
 HARRISBURG, Sept.
 9.

 SOMETHING NEW!!!
-THE CHEAPEST AND BEST FAMILY NEWSPAPER
+THE CREAPEST AND DEST FAMILY NEWSPAPER

-Only \$1 50 per Annum: THE OCEAN AND WEEKLY CLIPPER, one of the best and cheapest newspapers in this country, containing all the choice Reading Matter of the six daily papers, including the "CLIP-PER'S LOG," is published every Saturday, at
+Only \$1 50 per Annum!
+THE OCEAN AND WEEKLY CLIPPER, one of the test and cheapest newspapers in this country, containing all the choice Reading Matter of the six daily papers, including the "CLIP-PER'S LOG," is published every Saturday, at

 \$1 50 per annum.

-The "OCEAN" is under the editorial charge of JOHN H. HEWITT and JOHN WILLS, Esqrs., the former well known as editor, proprietor, or principal contributor to every literary publication issued in this city for the last fifteen years; and the latter, ong a contributor to various periodicals, but more publicly known since his connection with the "BAL-TIMORE CLIPPER."
-The extraordinary success which has attended the establishment of the Baltimore Clipper, now numbering a larger list of subscribers than any other newspaper ever published in Maryland-the daily applications for a weekly paper, to send, by mail, to country subscribersand the many facilities, possessed by the under-signed, for this undertaking, have induced them to spare no expense in getting up a paper which cannot fail to be a welcome visitor into every man's family.
-It is printed on entire new type and fine white sper, and will compare, for beauty of workmanship and excellence of reading matter, with any periodical now published in the United States.
+(7) The "OCEAN" is under the editorial charge of Jons H. HEWITT and Jons Wills, Esqrs., the former well known as editor, proprietor, or princi-pal contributor to every literary publication issued in this city for the last fifteen years; and the latter, long a contributor to various periodicals, but more publicly known since his connection with the "Bat-TIMORE CLIPPER."
+The extraordinary success which has attended the establishment of the Baltimore Chipper, now numbering a larger list of subscribers than any other newspaper ever published in Maryland-the daily applications for a weekly paper, to send, by mail, to country subscribersand the many facilities, possessed by the undersigned, for this undertaking, have induced them to spare no expense in getting up a paper which cannot fail to be a welcome visitor into every man's num, for five dollars.
+Payment always to be made BULL & TUTTLE, in advance.
+Address Printers, Balt more, Md.

+It is printed on entire new type and fine white caper, and will compare, for beauty of workmanship and excellence of reading matter, with any periodical now published in the United States.

 TERMS :- For Mail Subscribers, \$1 50 per annum, in current money, forwarded (free of expense) to the publishers.
-Postmusters disposed to act as Agents for the Ocean, will receive five copies weekly, per annum, for five dollars.
-Payment always to be made BULL & TUTTLE, in advance.
-Address Printers, Baltimore, Md.

-ASTONISHING INCREASE.
+T Postmasters disposed to act as Agents for

 FOUR THOUSAND NEW SUBSCRIBERS IN TWO MONTHS!!!

-WHEN we first purchased the old and nown establishment of the
+WHEN we first purchased the old and well known establishment of the